140 mummies dated 400 BC found in Memphis Egypt

 The colourful, sealed Sarcophagi were buried in 320 BC in what is known as "Saqqara" - an ancient Egyptian burial site.

-History is like s Playing the Hesse's Glass Bead Game with Pythagoras by Nataša Pantović
+History is like Gods Playing the Hesse's Glass Bead consciousness Game with Pythagoras by Nataša Pantović

 Discoveries just beginning.
 The 140 painted wooden sarcophagi and gilded statues unearthed in Saqqara are just the beginning, says Egypt's Minister of Antiquities: "Whenever we empty a burial shaft of sarcophagi we find an entrance to another."